godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 multiple resolutions.
 For Desktop and Console games this is more or less straightforward, as most screen aspect ratios are 16:9 and resolutions are standard (720,1080,2k,4k,etc).

 For mobile games at first it was easy.
-For many years, the iPhone remained using the same resolution.
-When *Retina* was implemented, it just doubled the amount of pixel density (so most developers had assets in both resolutions).
+For many years, the iPhone (and iPad) used the same resolution.
+When *Retina* was implemented, they just doubled the amount of pixel density (so most developers had assets in default and double resolutions).

 Nowadays this is no longer the case, as there are plenty of different screen sizes, densities and aspects for mobile, and non conventional sizes are becoming trendy for Desktop, such as ultra-wide.

 For 3D games there is not much of a need to support multiple resolutions (from the aesthetical point of view).
-Conventionally, the 3D geometyr will just fill whathever is available from the screen.
-The main reason one may want to support them is for *performance* reasons (running in lower resolution to increase performance).
+The 3D geometry will just fill the screen based on the field-of-view, disregarding the aspect.
+The main reason one may want to support this, in this case, is for *performance* reasons (running in lower resolution to increase frames per second).

 For 2D and game UIs, this is a different matter, as art needs to be created using specific pixel sizes in software such as Photoshop, Gimp, Krita, etc.